senzing-garage/aws-cloudformation-performance-testing/results/20231006-20M-provisioned-32x-single-senzing-3.8.0/README.md

     - Max Redoer tasks: 20

 1. Notes:
-    - db.r6i.32xlarge RES cluster seems to be running at 60% CPU with 77 loaders running.
+    - db.r6i.32xlarge DB seems to be running at 60% CPU with 77 loaders running.

 ### Final metrics